Masesee/polling-alxdev/README.md

 ## Deployment

 The application is deployed on Vercel.
+You can access the live version here: [https://snapvotepolls.vercel.app/](https://snapvotepolls.vercel.app/)

 You can deploy your own instance by connecting your GitHub repository to Vercel and configuring the environment variables.

 ## License